-The Company's ordinary shares are listed on the Frankfurt Stock Exchange - Prime Standard.
+The Company's ordinary shares are listed on the Frankfurt Stock Exchange - Prime Standard and included in the MDAX index of the Deutsche Börse (symbol: AT1).
 The Company also has perpetual notes and senior straight bonds listed on the Irish Stock Exchange (in particular its EMTN Programme), Luxembourg Stock Exchange and Frankfurt Stock Exchange.
 There are no restrictions on the transfer of the Company's traded securities.